 To have the slightest hope that a judicial approach could force Swiss multinational companies to respect human and environmental rights, they would have to be judged either by third countries where they operate or by an international court, as is the case for leaders of states who commit crimes against humanity.
-(See Global Geneva article on the trial of Liberian war criminal Mohammed Jabbateh aka Jungle Jabbah by the Swiss Federal Court in Bellinzona.)
+(See our article by Civitas Maxima on the trial of an alleged Liberian war criminal by the Swiss Federal Court in Bellinzona.)

 As Switzerland is a member of the UN and a signatory to the treaty that set up the International Criminal Court, it can surely introduce such a law, or a system that could provide the necessary independent institution for investigation and prosecution.
-Swiss voters may well support the proposed initiative, simply to improve the current situation.
-But they should not imagine that its acceptance will provide an effective answer to humanitarian and environmental abuses by Swiss companies.
+Swiss voters supported the proposed initiative and they clearly want to improve the current situation.
+But acceptance would not have provided an effective answer to humanitarian and environmental abuses by Swiss companies.